jaskaran1989/Let-s-Code/README.md

 ## About Project

-This prokect is clone of "One million line " mission started by Code.org you can have look here:
+This project is clone of "One million line " mission started by Code.org you can have look here:

 http://www.makerbased.com/oml/

 ### Technologies used
 You will be needing